-So you have a massive social media following.
-Your posts gain thousands and thousands of likes and shares, plus engagement down at the comments section.
+You have a massive social media following.
+Your posts gain thousands and thousands of likes and shares, plus engagement down in the comments section.
 Your audiences start and participate in discussions, airing their own opinions and sides of the argument.
 And of course, your sales and ROI are thriving beautifully.
 It’s the icing on the cake that makes the business so much better.

 You have all that.
 But now it’s time to take it a step further.